Playlists

 Voyage 3,000

-Step away for a minute, and go elsewhere.
+Step away for a minute.
 Neither acoustic nor synthetic.

 Abstract space

-This one is for late evenings or when you need to zero in on a task without interruptions.
-A white box in the middle of nowhere, an abstract space that lets you focus.
+For late evenings or when you need to zero in on something, without interruptions.
+A white box in the middle of nowhere.

 Refrains & intensities

-When you need to spin in circles until your core becomes your horizon.
-Rhythmic patterns, territories through repetition and variations.
-Expect unexpected textures—sonic, affective, and otherwise.
+When you need to spin in circles.
+Rhythmic patterns, repetition, and variations.
+Expect the unexpected—sonic, affective, and otherwise.

 Brain food

 For focus and deep attention.
-Pulses, tones, and textures to quiet the noise and carry you inward.
+Textures to quiet the noise and carry you inward.
 Best with headphones, steady breath, and no destination.

 Trick or Beat

-I'll be dancing with werewolves of London and whoever shows up after dark.
+I'll be dancing with the werewolves of London (or whoever shows up after dark).

 Writing